sgbstats/election-returns/README.md

 This is run using VBA.
 It has been made on Windows but I can't see why it won't run on mac.

+If you have any issues please raise an issue here or email sbate[at]mcrlibdems.uk and I will try and help.

 ### Maybe save the files in the tutorial folder and have a go before you use actual candidate names etc.

 ## Important